rageappliedgame/ClientSideGameStorageAsset/README.md

 Note: Binary serialization was forseen also but has issues with PCL (Portable Class Libraries)
       and is therefor currently disabled.

-Note: The structure is at the moment stored as base64 encoding Xml when using the RAGE Game Storage Server.
+Note: The structure is now saved in a format6 alike the data (so no longer as base64 encoded xml embedded in json).
-      This might change in the near future.